VitoVan/A-V2EX/README.md

 # Anti V2EX

-Block it when you spend to much time on it.
+Block it when you spend too much time on it.

 # Install